 Designs that have a complex flow, requiring most effort in the reference run see the highest benefit.
 Ideally, reference checkpoints are timing-closed, with fewer than 5% of the leaf cells different than the updated design.

-2. Select the Reports tab in the Results Window area and double-click the Incremental Reuse Report in the Route Design section, as shown in the following figure.
+2. Select the Reports window and double-click the Incremental Reuse Report in the Route Design section, as shown in the following figure.